 What should I do if I lose a device linked to my Google Account?

-- Access the section "Security" in your Google account.
+- Access the section of "Security" in your Google account.

-- Find the option to “Sign out of that device” and do it remotely.
+- Look for the option to “Sign out of that device” and do it remotely.

-- Considers change your passwords linked to applications and services on that device.
+- Consider change your passwords linked to applications and services on that device.

 Can I see recent activity for each device in my Google Account?